openedx-unsupported/frontend-app-library-authoring/README.rst

 * The library isn't always updated between when it is changed in the edit view/create view and when you return to the authoring view.
 So sometimes you may need to refresh after changing a library to get the right authoring view.

-* The in-library search box loses focus after each letter is typed.

 * Styling needs love: to speed up development, we we originally relied on the old edX theme as provided by Paragon to match Studio's look.
 That was removed on Paragon@13.0.0, so many components are now visually broken.
 We need to go